TimZaleski/workbook/src/reflections/wk1/quiz1.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+The display: flex property gives the contained elements a dynamic flex context, which makes positioning easier and more friendly accross different dimensions.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+The size of the margin, border, padding, and the element affect the size of the box model.
 ```